hftay/tic-tac-toe/readme.md

 # Tic-Tac-Tropical

 ## Objective
-* two player take turns to place token on a gameboard (size customisable)
+* two player take turns to place token on a gameboard
-* first player to create a line of their tokens the length of the board wins
+* winner is the first player to create a line of their tokens the length of the board

 ## Technologies used
 * HTML, CSS, Javascript